West Papua’s return to the UN: fulfilling Hammarskjöld’s legacy

 DAG HAMMARSKJÖLD-WEST PAPUA EXHIBITION

-This video-exhibition, prepared by the FRWP Womens Office in Docklands, documents UN Secretary-General Dag Hammarskjöld’s 1961 Decolonisation Program for West Papua (then the Non-Self-Governing-Territory of Nederlands-Nieuw Guinea).
-Hammarskjöld’s death, which is still being investigated, precluded him from presenting his motion the 1961 UN General Assembly, and without his influential and authoritative presence, the Assembly-torn by Cold War tension and manipulation-did not pass the motion.
-The UN’s denial of self-determination, its founding principle, in the context of West Papua, paved passage for an American-led agreement that facilitated the Indonesian occupation.
-Contrary to popular opinion there has never been an act of self-determination in West Papua.
+This video-exhibition, prepared by the FRWP Womens Office in Docklands, documents UN Secretary-General Dag Hammarskjöld’s 1961 Decolonisation Program for West Papua (then the Non-Self-Governing-Territory of Netherlands-New Guinea).
+Hammarskjöld’s death, which is still being investigated, precluded him from presenting his motion to the 1961 UN General Assembly.
+Without his influential and authoritative presence, the motion did not attract the necessary two-thirds majority of members votes in November 1961.
+The UN’s denial of self-determination, its founding principle, in the context of West Papua, paved passage for an American-led agreement that, ultimately, facilitated a Melanesian nation involuntarily becoming an Indonesian colony.
+(Contrary to popular opinion there has never been an act of self-determination in West Papua).

 https://www.youtube.com/watch?v=bBq8zZHJt7k